 The Price You'll Pay

-With the average price for a double room topping $200 per night, occupancy rates as high as 90 percent in peak season, and $300 hotel rooms going through $75 through Priceline on an off night, getting a good deal on a bed in this city is a bit like playing roulette—you never know what number will come up.
+With the average price for a double room topping $200 per night, occupancy rates increasing up to 90% in peak season, and $400 hotel rooms going for $125 through Priceline on an off night, getting a good deal on a bed in this city is a bit like playing roulette—you never know what the winning number will be.
 If you have your heart set on a particular neighborhood or hotel, by all means book it.
-But you're likely to save money if you shop around, check the discount hotel sites, and stay in neighborhoods less central than Union Square.
+But you’re likely to save money if you shop around, check the discount hotel sites, and stay in neighborhoods less central than Union Square.
+Tip: If you visit a hotel booking site and then leave and return later, you may be offered a better price, and the same goes for individual hotels’ websites.

 Getting the Best Deal

-All rates showcase the low and high end of each hotel’s price structure.
+There are many ways to find the best hotels for the best prices.
+The rates we list in this chapter showcase the low and high end of each hotel’s price structure.
 Since there is no way of knowing what the offers will be when you’re booking, consider these general tips if you want to get the best prices:

 Remember to factor in the extras.
 Most folks simply look at the price when booking a room, without considering the value of the extras thrown in with a slightly more expensive place.
-For example, the Hotel Drisco is a lovely place in Pacific Heights.
-At $285 per night, many might not even consider booking a room here.
-But when you factor in free parking (about a $50 value if you have a car and parked downtown), free full breakfast (worth at least $40 per couple), evening cocktails and hot appetizers (easily another $20 per couple), and free Wi-Fi ($10), all of a sudden it’s as if you’re only paying $165 for the room itself.
-For one of the finest boutique hotels in the country, that’s a darn good deal.
+Hotel Drisco is a perfect example.
+Many people might not even consider booking a room at this gorgeous and peaceful hotel because its rates start at about $400 per night.
+But when you factor in the extras—free parking (about a $50 value if you’re hoping to park a car downtown), free weekday chauffeur service downtown (up to $20), free breakfast (they call it “continental” but the ample gourmet buffet with made-to-order espresso drinks is worth at least $40 per couple), excellent wine and hot appetizers in the evening (easily another $20 per couple), free bikes on loan, and free Wi-Fi—all of a sudden it’s as if you’re only paying around $200 for the room itself.
+For one of the finest boutique hotels in the country, that’s an excellent deal.
 Whenever possible, we’ve tried to focus on hotels that offer free breakfast, cocktails, nibbles, parking, and Wi-Fi—it adds up.

-Stay in a hotel away from Fisherman’s Wharf—or SoMa, Nob Hill, and Union Square for that matter.
+Stay in a hotel away from Fisherman’s Wharf—or SoMa, Nob Hill, or Union Square for that matter.
 The advantages of staying in the popular tourist locations are overrated, particularly so when money is an issue.
-Muni buses and, especially, the historic F-Line streetcars, can take you to most tourist sites in minutes.
-Even if you stay as far away as The Castro, you can be at the ferry launch for Alcatraz in about half an hour; your daily ride up and down Market Street on these old beauties will likely be a lovely lasting memory of your visit.
-You’ll not only get the best value for your money by staying outside the tourist areas, in the residential neighborhoods where real San Franciscans live, but you’ll have a better overall experience: you won’t constantly be fighting crowds, you’ll have terrific restaurants nearby, and you’ll see what life in the city is really like.
-Lodgings in The Castro, Haight-Ashbury, Civic Center, The Marina, and quiet Japantown offer particularly good savings.
+Muni buses and, especially, the historic F-line streetcars, can take you to most tourist sites in minutes.
+Your daily ride up and down Market Street on these old beauties will likely be a lovely lasting memory of your visit; even if you stay as far away as The Castro, you can be at the ferry launch for Alcatraz in about half an hour.
+You’ll not only get the best value for your money by staying outside the tourist areas in the residential neighborhoods, you’ll have a better overall experience: You won’t be fighting crowds, you’ll have terrific restaurants nearby, and you’ll see what life in the city is really like.
+Lodgings in the Castro, Haight-Ashbury, Civic Center, the Marina, and Japantown offer particularly good savings.

 Visit over a weekend.
 If your trip includes a weekend, you might be able to save big.
-Business hotels tend to empty out, and rooms that go for $300 or more Monday through Thursday can drop dramatically in cost, to as low as $150 or less, once the execs have headed home.
+Business hotels tend to empty out, and rooms that go for $400 or more Monday through Thursday can drop dramatically in cost, to as low as $200 or less, once the execs have headed home.
 These deals are especially prevalent in SoMa.
-Also, you’ll find that Sunday nights are the least expensive, no matter the neighborhood.
-Check the hotel’s website for weekend specials.
-Or just ask when you call.
-None of this applies in Fisherman’s Wharf—it’s always expensive there.
+Also, you’ll find that Sunday nights are the least expensive throughout the city, except Fisherman’s Wharf.
+Check hotels’ websites for weekend specials, or just call and ask.

 Do what they do in Europe and share a bathroom.
+San Francisco is often said to be one of the most European-feeling cities in the U.S., so it’s perhaps no surprise that several of its hotels have layouts that expect some guests to share bathrooms.
 What is the value of a private loo?
-In San Francisco, I’d say it’s at least $100 per night.
-If the thought of “sharing” brings back dreaded memories of the high school locker room scene, don’t worry; “sharing” usually means you can lock the door to the bathroom—as you would visiting a friends’ house.
-The bathroom won’t be in your room, it will be down the hall, and will be used by fellow guests.
+In San Francisco, it’s at least $100 per night.
+If the thought of sharing brings back dreaded memories of the high school locker room scene, don’t worry; “sharing” usually means you can lock the door to the bathroom—as you would when visiting a friends’ house.
+The bathroom simply won’t be in your room, it will be down the hall, and will be used by fellow guests.

 Try the chains.
-Since you probably know what you will get with a Hyatt, Hilton, or Holiday Inn, we focused on smaller, unknown, independent properties with character—and a good local feel—in this chapter.
-That said, the big brand names are usually in good locations, and, depending on how booked they are, can offer great deals since they have loads of rooms to let.
+Since you probably know what you’ll get with a Hyatt, Hilton, or Holiday Inn, in this chapter we have focused primarily on smaller, unknown, independent properties with character and a good local feel.
+That said, the big brand names are usually in good locations, and, depending on how booked they are, can offer great deals since they have loads of rooms.
 Most chain hotels let kids stay with parents for free using existing bedding and they accept loyalty points.
 Ask for every kind of discount; if you get an unhelpful reservation agent, call back, and try calling the local number.
+For your convenience, we have listed all of the major chains—including neighborhood, website, address, and local phone number.

 Avoid excess charges and hidden costs.
 Little things add up big in hotels.
-If you’re cash-conscious (and who isn’t?) consider skipping the mini bar, use your cell phone or prepaid phone cards instead of pricy hotel phones, and look for hotels that offer free Wi-Fi.
-Most important, if you’ve rented a car, check parking rates.
-Downtown rates are as high as $60 a day!
+If you’re cash-conscious (and who isn’t?) consider these strategies: Skip the minibar’s drinks and snacks; use your cellphone or prepaid phone cards instead of pricy hotel phones; and look for hotels that offer free Wi-Fi.
+(And, if you use the hotel’s Wi-Fi, make sure your smartphone is on it so you don’t rack up excess data usage.
+For information about free Wi-Fi throughout the city.
+When booking, ask hotels whether the quoted valet parking price includes tax, and whether larger vehicles rate an extra fee.
+If you decide not to use hotel parking, investigate parking rates—downtown rates are as high as $60 a day, and you may find better rates through parking websites (just search for “cheap San Francisco parking”) than through hotels.
 Also, if a hotel insists upon tacking on an “energy surcharge” that wasn’t mentioned at check-in, you can often make a case for getting it removed.

 Buy a money-saving package deal.
 A travel package that combines your airfare and your hotel stay for one price may just be the best bargain of all.
-In some cases, you’ll get airfare, accommodations, transportation to and from the airport, plus extras—maybe an afternoon sightseeing tour or restaurant and shopping discount coupons—for less than the hotel alone would have cost had you booked it yourself.
-Most airlines and many travel agents, as well as the usual booking websites (Priceline, Orbitz, Expedia) offer good packages to San Francisco.
+In some cases, you’ll get airfare, accommodations, transportation to and from the airport, plus extras—maybe an afternoon sightseeing tour or restaurant and shopping discount coupons—for less than the hotel alone had you booked it yourself.
+Most airlines and many travel agents, as well as the usual booking websites (Priceline, Orbitz, Expedia, Travelocity) offer good packages to San Francisco.

 Accommodations with Free Parking

-With parking fees averaging $45 to $60 a night at most hotels, you might want to consider staying at one of these hotels that offers free parking:
+With parking fees averaging $45 to $65 (plus tax) a night at most hotels, if you’re arriving in San Francisco with a car you might want to consider staying at one that offers free parking:

 - Hotel Drisco, Pacific Heights (no garage, but lots of free street parking)